…and how The System, which wants to save its money, ends up paying more.

-But it would be an awful lot easier to achieve that if more people experienced more compassion when they seek the help they need.
+But it would be so much easier to achieve that if more people experienced more compassion when they seek the help they need.

 The great irony is, The System usually treats people badly in an effort to save money.
 In reality, The System may be costing itself millions, by creating the conditions in which people are least likely to heal.

 If only The System knew…Compassionate care saves money.